Formalizing MLTL Formula Progression in Isabelle/HOL: Formula Progression

 \begin{isabelle} \theoremtwo \end{isabelle}

-In addition to altering the bound on \isa{k}, we also add a well-definedness assumption (\isa{intervals\_welldef\ \isasymphi}) which asserts that all temporal operators have well-defined timebounds (e.g., if \isasymphi\ is $\isa{Release\_mltl}\ \isasympsi\ \isasymeta\ a\ b$, then $a \leq b$).
-This well-definedness assumption is typically included as part of the MLTL syntax; it is an artifact of formalization that our syntax does not enforce this well-definedness and it must be made explicit here (cross-reference \rref{sec:syntax}).
+In addition to altering the bound on \isa{k}, we add the requisite well-definedness assumption, \isa{intervals\_welldef\ \isasymphi}, which asserts that all temporal operators have well-defined timebounds (cross-reference \rref{sec:syntax}).
+The well-definedness assumption is implicitly present in the source material.
 The altered bound, however, is \textit{mathematically necessary} for the correctness of the result and was overlooked in the source material.
 We uncovered this while formalizing the base case of this theorem.
-The source material inducts on $k$ and states that the base case (where $k = 1$) is by induction without providing details; which caused issues when working in Isabelle/HOL.
+The source material inducts on $k$ and states that the base case ($k = 1$) is by induction without providing details.
 The issue we run into here is related to \textit{end-of-trace behavior}.
-When both $k = 1$ and the length of $\pi$ is 1, the statement of Theorem 2 becomes $\pi \models \phi \longleftrightarrow [] \models \texttt{prog}(\phi, \pi)$, and this does not hold in general.
+When both $k = 1$ and the length of $\pi$ is 1, the statement of Theorem 2 becomes $\pi \models \varphi \longleftrightarrow [] \models \texttt{prog}(\varphi, \pi)$, and this does not hold in general.

 Specifically, consider a formula of the shape $\texttt{G}_{[0, b]} p$ for $b > 0$ with trace $\pi = [\{p\}]$ of length $1$.
-If we allow $k=1$, then we would want to establish $\pi \models \texttt{G}_{[0, b]} p \longleftrightarrow \pi_1 \models \texttt{prog}(\texttt{G}_{[0, b]} \phi, \pi^1)$.
+If we allow $k=1$, then we would want to establish $\pi \models \texttt{G}_{[0, b]} p \longleftrightarrow \pi_1 \models \texttt{prog}(\texttt{G}_{[0, b]} \varphi, \pi^1)$.
 We have that $\pi_1 = []$ and $\pi^1 = \pi$, so this becomes $\pi \models \texttt{G}_{[0, b]} p \longleftrightarrow [] \models \texttt{prog}(\texttt{G}_{[0, b]} p, \pi)$.
 Then using the semantics of MLTL on the left-hand side, $\pi \models \texttt{G}_{[0, b]} p$ reduces to $\forall i \in [0, b].\ \pi_i \models p$, which further reduces to $\forall i \in [0, b].(\pi_i \neq [] \land p \in \pi_i[0])$.
 However, this is \textit{false} because $\pi_1 = []$.

 Applying the definition of formula progression to the right-hand side, we have that:

 Thus, the right-hand side becomes $[] \models \texttt{G}_{[0, b-1]} p$; using the semantics of MLTL this is $|[]| \leq 0 \lor (\forall i \in [0, b-1].\ []_i \models p)$, which is \textit{true} because the left disjunct is true.